OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/cicd/github/README.md

 ## Prerequisites
 - Teams app projects are version controlled by GitHub.
 - An M365 account.
 If you do not have M365 account, apply one from [M365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program).
 The M365 account credentials are required for steps of provision, publish and deployment for SPFx projects.
+Any extra interactive verification steps should be disabled for the M365 account, and please check details in sections below.
 - An Azure service principal with necessary permissions.
 The Azure service principal credentials are required for steps of provision and deploy for Azure based projects.

 ## Steps